 Selling an off-the-plan property involves the vendor giving the buyer a complex contract of sale well before the actual construction of the building.
 The contract contains all the plans and specifications of the property being purchased.
 Usually, the contract is not a building contract as the building agreement is between the developer and a licensed builder.

 Off-the-plan property contracts generally contain substantial detail about the proposed development; this includes the rights of the vendor to vary the planning and building permits, information about amendments to the common property areas, the plan of subdivision (including the boundaries of the unit or lot being purchased), the location of easements, and when building works will commence.
-A well-drafted contract also specifies the time frame within which building works are expected to be completed, and stipulates what is to happen if the works cannot be completed by the set date.
-This contract avoidance right is very important: some contracts grant it as a right to be exercised by the vendor only; other contracts allow both parties to exercise the right.
+A well-drafted contract also stipulates what is to happen if the works cannot be completed or the plan registered by the nominated sunset date.

 For off-the-plan properties, it is not unusual for buyers to pay the deposit by way of a bank guarantee or a deposit bond that is issued in the vendor’s favour.
-Paying the deposit in this way may lead to difficulties if a buyer does not understand how these payment methods correlate to the settlement amount.
+Check the contract to see if this is permitted.

 Due to the complexity of off-the-plan property contracts, it is prudent for a buyer to seek legal advice before signing the contract of sale; buyers can be bound by the contract in circumstances that might surprise them.